domlet/points-on-a-map-csv-py/README.md

 1. If you made a mistake and you want to generate a new html file, delete the `youMadeThisMap.html` file and run the python script again.
 It will generate a new file.

-1. You can [watch this video](youtube.com) to see how the process described above works.

 ### Virtual Environment